Early Stage Company Profile

 Back to Top

-All candidates for both programs must come from the life sciences sector.
+All candidates must come from the life sciences sector.
 Broadly defined, this includes products or services relating to biotechnology (i.e., genomics, proteomics, drug discovery, etc.), pharmaceuticals, biomedical engineering, agricultural biotechnology, medical devices and technology, bioinformatics, functional and pharmacogenomics, as well as other related technologies.
 SEBIO will also accept applications from healthcare information technology companies that support the above activities.

 All candidates must be privately held companies.
 The stage of development may range from early to late.
 For purposes of categorizing the candidates, those that have no previous institutional funding (seed or ‘A’ Round) will be designated as Early Stage companies.
-Those companies with one or more investment rounds attributable to qualified investors will be designated as Main Stage companies.

 The company must exhibit a business model suitable to provide an appropriate return for the venture capital investor.